profsmith89/ctps/_sources/chap02.md

 ## This or that

 You'll also notice, in `script2.py`, a new syntactic structure for the Python if-statement.
 Compare it with the if-statement immediately above it, which is used to check for our infinite while-loop's exit condition.
-In checking for EOF, the if-statement protects the break-statement: we either hit this condition or continued on with the loop's work.
+In checking for EOF, the if-statement protects the break-statement: we either hit this condition or continue with the loop's work.
 In checking for something exceptional like this, the if-block and its controlling condition is all the structure we need.

-In testing the value of `looking_for_open_quote`, we need to decide which of two pieces of work we want to do, and we must do the work in one of these two states before continuing on.
+In testing the value of `looking_for_open_quote`, we need to decide which of two pieces of work we want to do, and we must do the work in one of these two states before moving on.
 While we could write an if-statement to check one of the conditions and then follow it with another if-statement checking the other condition, Python provides a form of the if-statement that eliminates this unnecessary second check.
 In this form, the second if-statement becomes a simple `else`.

 ```{tip}
 Why is an if-else-block better than two if-statements in this situation?
 Because the condition we're checking is either true or false.
 When it's not one, it must be the other.
 If you write two if-statements, you'll have to correctly write a condition and its complement.
 The if-else construct removes this unnecessary work (and potential error in logic or typing waiting to happen).